marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       on the aggregate stock market performance of third countries was on average 0.8 percentage points.
 The highest losses were borne by European countries.
-  - title: "Publishing in the Top Five: The Role of Seminar Presentations at Chicago and Harvard"
+  - title: "Publishing in the Top Journals: The Role of Seminar Presentations"
     subtitle: November 2023
     link: https://drive.google.com/file/d/1RYoCw_iD6k8LoRMNadmCmTP0tDkJtl8U/view?usp=sharing
     description: The Quarterly Journal of Economics (QJE) managed by Harvard